hspec/hspec/hspec-discover/README.markdown

 ```

 `hspec-discover` searches for specs in the same directory where the file with
-the preprocessor directive is placed, and in all subdirectories.
+the preprocessor directive is located, and in all subdirectories.
 All files
-with a name that ends in `Spec.hs` are include in the generated test suite, and
+with a name that ends in `Spec.hs` are include in the generated test suite.
+And
-they must export a `spec` of type `Test.Hspec.Monadic.Specs`.
+it is assumed, that they export a `spec` of type `Test.Hspec.Monadic.Specs`.

 ## Customizing things

-If you rather want to get a nested spec hierarchical modules, pass `--nested`
+If you rather want to get a nested spec for hierarchical modules, pass `--nested`
 to `hspec-discover`.

 ```haskell